Boostcom/bl-api-v3/source/includes/00_introduction/0_introduction.md

 If you miss your authentication token, please [let us know](http://boostcom.no).

-### X-User-Agent header
+### "x-user-agent" header

-> Example header: `X-User-Agent: Infinity Mall Android App `
+> Example header: `x-user-agent: Infinity Mall Android App `

-`X-User-Agent` is **required** to distinguish specific client for information and debugging purposes so we better know who uses the service.
+`x-user-agent` is **required** to distinguish specific client for information and debugging purposes so we better know who uses the service.

 It should be arbitrarily chosen to represent client specifics (e.g. 'Infinity Mall Android App v1.2' or 'Infinity Mall Backend Service')

-### X-Product-Name header
+### "x-product-name" header

-> Example header: `X-Product-Name: android-app`
+> Example header: `x-product-name: android-app`

 Each system that is communicating with us should uniquely identify itself so it is possible to distinguish optin/update channels.
 That will allow further targeting members by communication channel.

 For that we use product name.
-It should be passed as **required** header `X-Product-Name` that is intended to provide the necessary granularity.
+It should be passed as **required** header `x-product-name` that is intended to provide the necessary granularity.

 If you miss your product name, please [let us know](http://boostcom.no).

-### Authorization header
+### "authorization" header

-> Example header: `Authorization: Bearer 8433d608645345a45ce5a0f5ba1225e57546e86ac49e5fec842159dc82218522`
+> Example header: `authorization: Bearer 8433d608645345a45ce5a0f5ba1225e57546e86ac49e5fec842159dc82218522`

 See: [OAuth2](#v3-oauth2)